hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

     }
 ----

-The key to this is the ++AggregateOperations.toMap()++ call, which requires three operations to be passed to it:
+The key to this is the `AggregateOperations.toMap()` call, which requires three operations to be passed to it:

 * A function to produce the map key from an input value